 For a cultured day out, head to Brantwood historic house - an impressive residence overlooking the lake, once home to John Ruskin the famous artist, writer and creative thinker.
 You'll find a range of events on offer, such as talks, concerts, craft workshops and even outdoor theatre.

-Quaint Lakeland cottage
+Quaint Lakeland cottage in quiet location

-King Size bedroom with TV
+1 King Size bedroom

-Double bedroom with TV
+1 Double bedroom

 Log burning stove